 We now have solar panels on our house, so the most environmentally friendly alternative would be to use an electric “wood stove” — essentially a space heater that looks like an old-fashioned stove — powered by those solar panels.

 I would have balked at that at one point — I love the smell of a wood fire, the process of loading and lighting it, the authenticity and primitive nature of it all.

-But we bought an electric wood stove for our downstairs apartment (this model, for less than $100), and when we were living down there in exile during our bathroom remodel, I’ll tell you what: It was cozy as hell, and all you have to do is flip the switch.
+But we bought an electric wood stove for our downstairs apartment (this model, for about $100), and when we were living down there in exile during our bathroom remodel, I’ll tell you what: It was cozy as hell, and all you have to do is flip the switch.
 (If you buy that Duraflame model on Amazon, don’t bother paying extra for the “expert installation.”
 It’s literally just a nice glowing space heater: You screw on the legs and plug the thing in.)